o1-labs/proof-systems/specifications/website/content/docs/specifications/poly-commitment.md

 # Polynomial Commitment

-Kimchi's polynomial commitment is a mix of HALO2's variant of bulletproof and [other paper] optimization.
+Our polynomial commitment scheme is a bootleproof-type of commitment scheme, which is a mix of:

+* The polynomial commitment scheme described in appendix A.1 of the [PCD paper](https://eprint.iacr.org/2020/1618).
+* The zero-knowledge opening described in section 3.1 of the [HALO paper](https://eprint.iacr.org/2019/1021).

 The first use case is to commit to a polynomial (usually a hiding commitment, not revealing the polynomial itself), and later produce evaluations accompanied with proofs.